On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Results

 The trajectories in the canopy flow experiment were observed to be associated with more/less strong changes of their kinetic energy ($e\equiv\frac{1}{2}|\mathbf{v}|^2$) when trajectories were conditioned based on the value of $Q_i$.
 To demonstrate this, let us denote the following property:

-where $E^{(j)}_\tau=\avl{e^{(j)}}_\tau$ is a shorthand for the average kinetic energy of a trajectory.
-Thus, $A^{(j)}_\tau$ is the RMS of the kinetic energy increments that were discussed by~\cite{Xu2014} along the path of a Lagrangian trajectory during a time $\tau$.
-For each trajectory, it is a non-negative scalar that quantifies the amplitude of its kinetic energy changes.
-Loosely speaking, it can be interpreted to show how \textit{active} a trajectory is.
-PDFs of $A^{(j)}_{\tau}$ conditioned on $Q_i$ are shown in Fig.~\ref{fig:energy_Q} (a) using linear-log scales.
-It is seen that $A_\tau$ was typically the highest for trajectories with $Q_4$ or $Q_1$, and that it was the lowest for trajectories with $Q_2$.
-In addition, the average of $A^{(j)}_\tau$ for trajectories with $Q_4$ was more than twice higher than the average over trajectories with $Q_2$, but only 20\% higher than the average over $Q_1$ trajectories.
-It is also noted in passing that the PDFs of $A^{(j)}_\tau$ were roughly log-normal.
+where $E_\tau=\avl{e}_\tau$ is the average kinetic energy of a trajectory.
+Thus, $A_\tau$ is the RMS of the kinetic energy increments that were discussed by~\cite{Xu2014} along the path of a Lagrangian trajectory during a time $\tau$.
+It is a non-negative scalar that quantifies the amplitude of kinetic energy changes undergone by a trajectory.
+Loosely speaking, it can be interpreted to show how \textit{active} a trajectory is for fixed durations.
+In Fig.~\ref{fig:energy_Q}(a) we show PDFs of $A_{T}$ conditioned on $Q_i$, where note that again we use $\tau=T$.
+It is seen that $A_T$ was typically the highest for trajectories with $Q_4$ or $Q_1$, and that it was the lowest for trajectories with $Q_2$.
+Also, the average of $A_T$ for trajectories with $Q_4$ was more than two times higher than the average over trajectories at $Q_2$, but only 20\% higher than the average over $Q_1$ trajectories.
+Notably, the PDFs of $A_T$ were roughly log-normal.

-Figure~\ref{fig:energy_Q}(a) reveals the existence of anisotropy in the kinetic energy increments of Lagrangian trajectories, since statistics of $A^{(j)}_\tau$ depended on the \textit{direction} of trajectory's velocity fluctuations.
-While it is expected that statistics of $A^{(j)}_\tau$ will depend on the magnitude of velocity even in HIT, a dependence on velocity direction reveals a symmetry breaking that can only persist in anisotropic flows, and is thus a manifestation of large-scale intermittency.
-In addition, $A^{(j)}_\tau$ was typically higher for both $Q_4$ and $Q_1$ which are associated with higher streamwise velocity, whereas the converse occurred for $Q_2$ and $Q_3$ that are associated with lower streamwise velocity.
-This suggests that the changes in statistics of $A_\tau$ are due to increased/decreased levels of the canopy drag that fluctuates due to large-scale flow structures in the shear-layer and the boundary-layer above the canopy.
-This is in quantitative agreement with \cite{Keylock2020} who recently associated streamwise velocity and intermittency in canopy flow.
+Figure~\ref{fig:energy_Q}(a) reveals anisotropy in the kinetic energy increments of Lagrangian trajectories, since statistics of $A_T$ depended on the \textit{direction} of trajectory's velocity fluctuations.
+While it is expected that statistics of $A_T$ will depend on the magnitude of velocity even in HIT, a dependence on direction reveals a symmetry breaking that can only persist in inhomogeneous or anisotropic flows.
+Furthermore, since $A_\tau$ measures Lagrangian fluctuations of the kinetic energy, higher values of $A_\tau$ result from stronger forces that act on particles.
+Correspondingly, $A_T$ was typically higher for both $Q_4$ and $Q_1$ which are associated with higher streamwise velocity, whereas the converse occurred for $Q_2$ and $Q_3$ that are associated with lower streamwise velocity (relative to $U_x$).
+This suggests that the changes in statistics of $A_T$ are due to increased/decreased levels of the canopy drag that fluctuated due to large-scale flow structures in the shear-layer and the boundary-layer above the canopy.
+This is in qualitative agreement with \cite{Keylock2020} who recently associated streamwise velocity and intermittency in a canopy flow.